IFE-Fiware/common_components/documents/README.md

 ### Redis Commander

-Redis commander is a frontend allowing to visualise the data stored in redis-master
+Redis commander is a frontend allowing to visualise the data stored in redis-master, this tool is not required for end user to the SIMPL-Middleware is it need for the developer of the middleware

 ![Redis_commander](images/RedisCommander.png)